iArcanic/iss-cw/docs/report/iss-report.md

 However, one thing to note, is that since the `generate_key_pair()` function returns a the RSA public and private keys in a usable format, i.e. in bytes, it cannot be stored into JSON unless serialised.
 But in this instance, the RSA keys do not have a callable `.hex()` function so the Python RSA cryptographic library has its own specialised serialised function for this.
 Instead of bytes, it is converted into a PEM string format.
 The two functions below take this into account and perform the conversion.

 Firstly for the RSA private key, using the `.private_bytes()` function, it takes a couple of arguments.
 The `encoding` parameter explicitly states that a PEM encoder should be used for a PEM output.
 The `format` parameter specifies the format for the private key, which in this case is `PKCS8` which is the widely used standard.
-Finally the `encryption_algorithm` parameter states that there should be no encryption applied to the RSA private key when converted to PEM since the assumption of the HSM (a simulated one) is used (see []() for further detail).
+Finally the `encryption_algorithm` parameter states that there should be no encryption applied to the RSA private key when converted to PEM since the assumption of the simulated HSM is used (see [Appendix 4.1.4](#414-external-dependencies) for further detail).
 At the end, it decodes the `pem_format` variable from bytes to string to be able to be stored in the JSON file.

 ```python
 def pem_convert_private_key(key):